-EPEL packages are usually based on their Fedora counterparts and will never conflict with or replace packages in the base Enterprise Linux distributions.
-EPEL uses much of the same infrastructure as Fedora, including buildsystem, bugzilla instance, updates manager, mirror manager and more.
+EPEL packages are usually based on their Fedora counterparts and should not conflict with or replace packages in the base Enterprise Linux distributions.
+EPEL uses much of the same infrastructure as Fedora, including buildsystem, Bugzilla instance, updates manager, mirror manager and more.

 Learn more about EPEL in the following pages:

 EPEL packages are built against RHEL.
 EPEL Next packages are built against CentOS Stream.

 EPEL-Next is not a complete rebuild of all the EPEL packages, but only those packages that need to be rebuilt to install on CentOS Stream.
 The EPEL-Next repo is meant to be layered on top of the regular EPEL repository.

 Learn more about EPEL-Next on the following page:

 Since EPEL is part of the Fedora project, you can search the available packages in the Fedora Packages web app.
 This provides an overview of available versions across various EPEL branches.
 If you find a package that is not yet available in the EPEL branch you would like it to be, please follow this guide to request it.

 Alternately, you can browse the repo files directly:

 You can also browse these same directories on any of our mirrors.

 THESE ARE NO LONGER SUPPORTED